3wen/weather-peru/README.md

 # Replication materials

-This repository contains the replication materials for the article titled _"The Dynamic Effects of Weather Shocks on Agricultural Production"_.
+This repository contains the replication materials for the article titled _"The Dynamic Effects of Weather Shocks on Agricultural Production"_, forthcoming in _Journal of Environmental Economics and Management_.

 The working paper is on HAL: <https://hal.science/halshs-04443037>